Michieljoris/denodify/README.md

 Much simpler version than browserify, modules don't get bundled for instance, nor is there any plugin system browserifying all and sundry.

-Install:
+#### Install:

     npm install denodify

+To see the thing in action clone this repo.

+First, for the coffeescript example make sure you have the coffee executable installed, eg:

+    sudo apt-get install coffeescript

+Then:

+	npm install

 This will also install a demo server.
 Run

-    node server/server.js
+	bin/serve

-to see denodify in action.
+and open devtools to see denodify in action.

-Use:
+### Use:

 Add `src/denodify.js` to your sites javascript directory and load the file on your web page.